 Saturday night: Party in Budva’s famous Top Hill club

 Top Hill is the largest and most famous club in Montenegro and frequently hosts world renowned Djs but also famous singers and bands from the region.
 The club is enormous and resembles an arena with its half circular shape.
 Be aware that this is a genuine hotspot which inflates the prices in the club and also increases the grumpiness of the bouncers and the presence of scammers.
-Apart from that it is a fantastic club tough and an absolute must visit when spending a weekend in Budva.
+Apart from that it is a fantastic club though and an absolute must visit when spending a weekend in Budva.

 Sunday: embark on a day-trip to the nearby Unesco World Heritage site of Kotor